Guy Lefèvre de la Boderie: Biography

+He was a son of Jacques Lefèvre de la Boderie and Anne de Montbray; and the brother of the French diplomat, Antoine Lefèvre de la Boderie.

 At an early age he devoted himself to the study of Middle Eastern languages, particularly Hebrew and Syriac.
 After much travelling in different provinces of France he settled down to uninterrupted study under the guidance of the Orientalist Guillaume Postel, who was a professor in the Collège de France.
 Guy was convinced that study and knowledge were keys to religious faith, in particular in regard to Biblical work.
 He selected Syriac and Aramaic as his special department in the hope of coming nearer to the mind of Christ by the study of his vernacular.
 His first published work of importance was a Latin version of the Syriac New Testament published in 1560.
 This work attracted much attention, and in 1568 Guy was invited by Benito Arias Montano to assist in the production of the Antwerp Polyglot.
 Guy accepted the invitation and proceeded to Antwerp with his brother Nicolas who was also an Orientalist.

 On completing his work in Antwerp in 1572 Lefevre returned to France where he soon obtained the post of secretary and interpreter to the Duke of Alençon.
 In this position he was brought into close contact with the somewhat radical thought of the period.
 His associates were men like Antoine de Baif, Jean Daurat, Pierre de Ronsard, Jean Vauquelin de la Fresnaye etc.

 Very little is known of Lefèvre's life.
 It has been conjectured from some words of his in a poem addressed to Marguerite de France that he was a clergyman; and it has been said that Pope Clement VIII wished to make him a cardinal in his last days, but that he declined.
 He died in the peaceful family mansion of La Boderie in 1598.
 He wrote this epitaph for himself:

 Tandis que j'ai vescu, j'ai toujours souhaité Non d'amasser trésors, mais chercher Verité.